Who is Barcelona signing Jean-Clair Todibo? The French wonderkid who recovered from horrific car-crash | Goal.com

 Toulouse, however, only opened negotiations with the player, who was on the radar of several top clubs even before this season, in October.

-Todibo was, therefore, able to discuss terms with a host of interested teams, who were aware they could sign him for only a few hundred thousand euros of compensation.
+Todibo, though, rejected the Etihad club, aware that there was interest from a raft of other top European sides, including Juventus, Liverpool and Dortmund.
+Out of contract in June 2019, he was free to talk with these teams as of January 1, and it was ultimately Barcelona who won the race for his signature.

-A raft of teams were willing to take that bet, including Juventus, Liverpool and Dortmund, though it was Barcelona who eventually won the race to sign a player versatile enough to also feature as a holding midfielder.
+Barca may yet be willing to placate Toulouse somewhat by offering them €2 million as compensation - half of what City were reportedly bidding but far more than the few hundred thousand euro they would have been made to pay by UEFA to the French side by way of renumeration.

-At Camp Nou, he will team up with fellow French defenders Samuel Umtiti and Clement Lenglet, who will doubtless aid his integration into the team.
+At Camp Nou, the youngster will team up with fellow French defenders Samuel Umtiti and Clement Lenglet, who will doubtless aid his integration into the team.

 If his metoric rise continues, Barca have themselves a star for many years to come.